-Fire Safety Report for Calendar Year 2022
+Fire Safety Report for Calendar Year 2024

-Reedley College Resident Hall
+Reedley College Residence Hall

 The State Center Community College District (SCCCD) owns and operates Reedley College.
 Reedley College is located at the southeast corner of W. Manning Avenue and N. Reed Avenue.
 It is bounded by the Kings River to the west and the W. Parlier Avenue alignment to the north.
-The campus can be found in Section 27 of Township 15 South, Range 23 East, Mount Diablo Base and Meridian as depicted on the Reedley, California 7.5 Minute Series USGS topographical quadrangle.
+The campus can be found in Section 27 of Township 15 South, Range 23 East, Mount Diablo Base, and Meridian as depicted on the Reedley, California 7.5 Minute Series USGS topographical quadrangle.
+Lat-long (36.604017603682685, -119.46169190807707).

-Reedley College maintains an on-campus student housing facility hereinafter referred to as "Residence Hall."
+Reedley College maintains an on-campus student housing facility, hereinafter referred to as "Residence Hall."
 The Residence Hall is located in the southeast corner of the campus.
-The Residence Hall consists of 70 dormitory rooms with the maximum occupant capacity of each room limited to four persons.
-At present, the rooms are occupied by two students with the Residence Hall student population totaling 140 persons.
+It consists of 70 dormitory rooms, with the maximum occupant capacity of each room limited to four persons.
+At present, the rooms are occupied by two students, and the Residence Hall student population totals 140 persons.